eooo-io/american-slang-dataset/README.md

 ## Intended Purpose

 This stash of slang—think thousands of lines like “That’s outta sight!” or “Word up, homie!”—is raw training data.
-It's intende to be fed into tokenizers and transformers AI how to talk.
+It's intende to be fed into tokenizers and transformers teaching AI how to talk.
 The output?
 An AI that can riff in 60s hippie-speak, 70s funk, 80s neon slang, or 90s grunge vibes—depending on the mood.
 It’s not just data; it’s a vibe we’re building together.

 ## How It Works